 And there’s a lot of farms and country out in Bastrop.
 Which means lots and lots of animals.
 I heard stories of people just letting their horses and cows out of the barns and pastures, just turning them free so they could have a chance to escape.
 And it happened so fast that people were evacuating their houses with no time to grab anything but the essentials before trying to get away.
 It was just one of those kinds of things.

 A lot of them didn’t have time to get their companion animals (or couldn’t find them).
 Or those that did couldn’t keep them and dropped them off at the Bastrop shelter.
 Dogs were found wandering among the fires, burned or with various injuries.
 And, once again, we took them all in.
 Something like 155 total animals with 90 or so dogs and the rest cats were rescued and we took in the bulk of them.
-You can see pictures of some of them here and this video shows some of the animals.

 .The dogs were in various states of injury with burns and other damage, they were all scared and confused.
 Many of them were country or farm dogs.
 Some weren’t fixed (which can mean aggression issues in older males) or just had basic behavioral issues.
 So once again we were in disaster mode.